Military Base Visitor Background Check (Don’t Step on Base Before This)

 Any of the following can result in a person being denied access to a base: If they have previously been forcibly ejected from a military installation and asked not to come back.
 If they are currently on parole for a felony conviction.
 If they try to enter a base without authorization.

-Who Is Not Allowed On Military Bases?
+Who Is Not Allowed on Military Bases?

 Anyone with more than two felonies on record, and civilians who pose a risk to the armed services on base will most likely be barred entry.3

-Do Military Bases Check For Warrants?
+Do Military Bases Check for Warrants?

 Yes.
 All military base visitor background checks look for outstanding warrants and if they exist, that person will not be admitted, and will likely be held.
 When members of the defense community enter military installations, they are instantly inspected against the FBI’s criminal database and taken aside if the system detects a felony, an arrest, or an outstanding warrant.